 And that was about the extent of trying to coach a head-strong ADHD teenager.

-As a player, what I lacked in skill I made for in mouth and mental tactics.
-I was that player who was always getting under your skin whether you were on the opposing team or the referee.
+As a player, what I lacked in skill I made up for in mouth and mental tactics.
+I was that player who was always getting under your skin whether you were on the opposing team or were the referee.
 My job was to get you out of your game and into mine.
-I was also a yellow card magnet.
-Mostly for dissent and sometimes reckless play.
+I was also a yellow card magnet--mostly for dissent and sometimes reckless play.

-As a coach you got much of the same.
-I was not the kindest to referee's.
+The coach got much of the same, and I was not the kindest to referees.
 I thought I knew the laws and how they should be applied better than the goof in the middle.
 I was dismissed from a few games for my mouth and earned those dismissals.
-In hindsight, it was defiantly the wrong example to set for the players and the parents.
+In hindsight, it was definitely the wrong example to set for the players and the parents.

 When I talk to old soccer mates, they are amazed that I am a referee.
-They would say "You a ref?
+They say, "You a ref?
 You hated those guys!"
-I tell them that this is my repentance for all the static and grief I gave to the referees over the 25 years of playing an coaching.
+I tell them that this is my repentance for all the static and grief I gave to the referees over the 25 years of playing and coaching.

 It is a BLAST!

-I often listen for heckles that are creative and make me laugh.
-While not allowing dissent to escalate.
+I often listen for heckles that are creative and make me laugh (but while not allowing dissent to escalate).

 I do love a creative heckle.

-Over the years of refereeing, I saw many deficiencies in the communications between players, coaches, parents and the referee.
+Over the years of refereeing, I have seen many deficiencies in the communications between players, coaches, parents and the referee.